-If any of the above symptoms are experienced during detox then our team of medical professionals can prescribe medications to help your withdrawal by alleviating the symptoms.
+If any of the above symptoms are experienced during detox, then our team of medical professionals can prescribe medications to help your withdrawal by alleviating the symptoms.

-It is also during detox that you will first start your personalised nutrition programme that is designed to help aid your recovery by enriching your diet with the vitamins and minerals needed to support a healthier body and mind.
+During detox, you will first start your personalised nutrition programme that is designed to help aid your recovery by enriching your diet with the vitamins and minerals needed to support a healthier body and mind.

 Stage 2 – Therapy & Aftercare

-After completing successful detoxification, you will move onto the therapy side of treatment where effective sessions such as cognitive behavioural therapy (CBT) will occur.
+After completing successful detoxification, you will move onto the therapy side of treatment, where effective sessions such as cognitive behavioural therapy (CBT) will occur.

 Therapies such as CBT help our team understand more about the cause of your addiction and the best ways that you as an individual can deal with it after successful treatment.

 Addictions develop because of various reasons and can solely depend on the individual.
-For some individuals, it could be due to an issue with the environment they have surrounded themselves with, loss of a parent or early exposure to alcohol addiction and abuse during childhood.
+For some individuals, it could be due to an issue with the environment they have surrounded themselves with, loss of a parent, or early exposure to alcohol addiction and abuse during childhood.

-It is by getting a clear understanding of an individual’s upbringing and life before admission that enables us to properly tailor treatment plans to suit including the best therapy treatment.
+It is by getting a clear understanding of an individual’s upbringing and life before admission that enables us to properly tailor treatment plans to suit, including the best therapy treatment.

-We offer various therapy types – whether that will be one-to-one counselling, group therapy sessions, cognitive behavioural therapy (CBT) sessions or even a holistic therapy session: all of our therapists are licensed and well qualified.
+We offer various therapy types – whether that will be one-to-one counselling, group therapy sessions, cognitive behavioural therapy (CBT) sessions, or even a holistic therapy session: all of our therapists are licensed and well qualified.